USDAForestService/gdalraster/README.md

 Data Abstraction Library ([GDAL](https://gdal.org/)).
-Bindings to a subset of the GDAL Virtual Systems Interface ([VSI](https://gdal.org/api/cpl.html#cpl-vsi-h)) are also provided to support filesystem operations on URLs, cloud storage services, Zip/GZip/7z/RAR, and in-memory files.
+Bindings to a subset of the GDAL Virtual Systems Interface ([VSI](https://gdal.org/api/cpl.html#cpl-vsi-h)) are also provided to support file system operations and binary I/O on URLs, cloud storage services, Zip/GZip/7z/RAR, and in-memory files.
 Calling signatures resemble the native C, C++ and Python APIs provided by the GDAL project.

 Bindings to GDAL are implemented in the exposed C++ class [`GDALRaster`](https://usdaforestservice.github.io/gdalraster/reference/GDALRaster-class.html)